zond/gomonkey/README.md

 To use gomonkey you must install a recent (>= 1.8.5) https://developer.mozilla.org/en/SpiderMonkey/ and have the `js-config` program in your `$PATH`.

-Then you build the small helper class (necessary because cgo for some reason is unable to link properly against SpiderMonkey) by `make`.
+Then you build the small helper class (necessary because for some reason cgo is unable to link properly against recent SpiderMonkeys) by `make`.

 The `Makefile` is *really* trivial and probably won't work on your system.
 Patches are welcome.